-Building on the discovery of heat-responsive, twisted and coiled polymeric actuators in the field of material science, and inspired by the expressiveness with which movement endows inanimate things, this practice-based, material-led research aims to expand the range of kinetic behaviours provided by flexible materials available to the field of textiles.
+Building on the discovery of heat-responsive, twisted and coiled polymeric actuators in the field of material science (Haines et al., 2014), and inspired by the expressiveness with which movement endows inanimate things, this practice-based, material-led research aims to expand the range of kinetic behaviours provided by flexible materials available to the field of textiles.

 The research employs “bricolage” as its methodological framework, deploying making – as a way of gaining understanding – as its main exploratory component.
 Understanding of the kinetic potential of the monofilament arises in the interplay between an intuitive, improvisatory and open-ended exploratory modality and a structured, targeted and planned one.

 Contemporary neo-materialist discourses, through their conceptualisation of matter as the possessor of intrinsic morphogenetic resources, motivate and underpin the creative manipulation of the material, foregrounding its active role in the outcomes of practice.

 The research offers a framework for the conception and exploration of the heat-responsive kinetic potential of nylon monofilament, articulated through a strategy of sequential combination of monofilament transformations, rendering morphologies with kinetic capacity not previously revealed, and a principle for the activation of these morphologies, enabling them to display changes in shape beyond linear ones.